Parenting in KFL&A

 Sucrose solution (sugar water)

-• For babies who are not fed before or during injections, a sucrose solution can be given 1 to 2 minutes before injections to reduce discomfort.
+• For babies who are not fed before or during injections or receiving the rotavirus vaccine, a sucrose solution can be given 1 to 2 minutes before injections to reduce discomfort.

 Acetaminophen (e.g., Tylenol) or Ibuprofen (e.g., Advil or Motrin)